matn7/Google-Platform-Notes/flashcard/Microservices.md

         function:
           definition: email|sms
     ```

-The property 'spring.cloud.function.definition' enables you to specify which functions should be managed and integrated by
+The property `spring.cloud.function.definition` enables you to specify which functions should be managed and integrated by
 Spring Cloud Function, thereby establishing a specific data flow.
-In the previous step, we implemented the 'email()' and
+In the previous step, we implemented the `email()` and
-'sms()' functions.
+`sms()` functions.
 We can now instruct Spring Cloud Function to utilize these functions as building blocks and generate a
 new function derived from their composition.

 In serverless applications designed for deployment on FaaS platforms like AWS Lambda, Azure Functions, Google Cloud Functions,
 or Knative, it is common to have one function defined per application.
 The definition of cloud functions can align directly
 with functions declared in your application on a one-to-one basis.
 Alternatively, you can employ the pipe (|) operator to